MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

     :::image type="content" source="media/teams-app-create/create-new-action.png" alt-text="Screenshot of a confirmation message that says 'Worflow added successfully'.":::

-## Create a cloud flow from a template in Workflows
+## Create a cloud flow from a template in the Workflows app

-By default, Workflows shows you templates that have been created for Microsoft Teams.
+By default, the Workflows app shows you templates that have been created for Microsoft Teams.
 You can switch filters on the top right to view all Power Automate templates.

 Follow these steps to create a cloud flow from a Microsoft Teams template.